karolh2000/pyrsia-integration-tests/readme.md

 # Pyrsia Integration Tests
 ## Overview

-// TBD

-// TODO - framework

-// TODO - tests structure

-// TODO - tests scope
+$REPO_DIR - the folder where the tests repo was cloned.

 ## How to set up and run the tests